 - You can also search for terms in the resources

-Moreover, you have the option to filter the content via the filter (tag) options in the sidebar (complementary area).
+Moreover, you have the option to filter the content via content type, topic type, and tags.